hackgvl/hackgreenville-com/CONTRIBUTING.md

 The database will be created for you automatically by the mysql docker image.
 To initialize the project, do `docker-compose pull` to pull the necessary files, and then `docker-compose up --build` to begin running the project later.
+First, you'll have to run `composer install` with docker exec while the original container is running with `docker exec -it hackgreenville composer install`.
+The `composer install` command will help build the project by running migrations and initializing yarn, but you can also do this manually by running `docker exec -it hackgreenville php artisan migrate --seed; yarn install; yarn prod`.
+Now, shut down the container by hitting `ctrl-c` and re-build the container with `docker-compose up --build`.
 On the first start, you will need to generate an `APP_KEY` secret, which you can do by `docker exec -it hackgreenville php artisan key:generate` while the original container is running.
 Make sure to set this in your `.env` file!
 If you get file permission errors, please make sure permissions are set the UID `1337` and the GUID specified in `.env` by `WWWGROUP`.
 I.e. if there are errors opening the log file, run `sudo chown -R 1337:www-data storage/`, if `www-data` is the group specified by `WWWGROUP` in `.env`.
 If you run into "The Mix manifest does not exist", then run `docker exec -it hackgreenville php artisan vendor:publish --provider="Laravel\Horizon\HorizonServiceProvider"` and `docker exec -it hackgreenville npm run dev`.
-Finally, you'll have to run `composer install` with docker exec like the following: `docker exec -it hackgreenville composer install` or `docker exec -it hackgreenville php artisan migrate --seed; yarn install; yarn prod`.
-After that, hit Ctrl-C in the original docker-compose to stop the application, and do `docker-compose up` to run it again.
+After that, hit Ctrl-C in the original docker-compose to stop the application, and do `docker-compose up --build` to run it again.

 If there are any changes in the application code, you will need to run `docker-compose up --build` to recreate the container with your changes.

 #### Interacting with Your Running Copy of the Project